aluxnimm/outlookcaldavsynchronizer/README.md

 	- If you only have a self signed certificate, add the self signed cert to the Local Computer Trusted Root Certification Authorities.
 You can import the cert by running the MMC as Administrator.
 If that fails, see section *'Advanced options'*
 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
-	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer
+	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer.
+	- **Network and proxy options**: Here you can configure advanced network options and proxy settings.
+		- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
+		- **Use Preemptive Authentication** Send Authentication header with each request to avoid 401 responses and resending the request, disable only if the server has problems with preemptive authentication.
+		- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication.
+		- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.

 - *Sync settings*:
 	- Synchronization settings
 		- **Outlook -> Server (Replicate):** syncronizes everything from Outlook to the server (one way)